sillsdev/TheCombine/README.md

 Runs only the backend.

-> Note: If you make backend edits, the backend will _not_ recompile--you need to rerun `npm start` or `npm run backend`.
+> Note: If you make backend edits, the backend will _not_ recompile—you need to rerun `npm start` or `npm run backend`.

 #### `npm run database`